Fusing Pretrained ViTs with TCNet for Enhanced EEG Regression: Introduction

 In the ensuing sections, we will outline the methodology utilized in our study, present our empirical findings, and discuss the broader implications and future research directions stemming from our work.
 This research not only enriches the existing literature in EEG regression but also sets the stage for future explorations into the amalgamation of advanced machine learning architectures for refined neural data analysis.

 In summary, the contributions of this work can be articulated in three primary areas:

 1. \textbf{Innovative Combination of ViTs and TCNet for Advanced EEG Regression}: This research marks a significant advancement in EEG regression analysis through the novel integration of pretrained Vision Transformers (ViTs) with Temporal Convolutional Networks (TCNet).
-This fusion harnesses ViTs' exceptional capability in processing sequential data and TCNet's robust feature extraction techniques, culminating in a notable improvement in EEG regression accuracy.In addition, we open source all of our methods and results at github.com/ModeEric/EEGViT-TCNet
+This fusion harnesses ViTs' exceptional capability in processing sequential data and TCNet's robust feature extraction techniques, culminating in a notable improvement in EEG regression accuracy.

 2. \textbf{Enhancement of Model Processing Speed and Efficiency}: A key contribution of this study is the substantial improvement in the processing speed of the EEG analysis model.
 Recognizing the importance of swift data processing in real-time applications such as Brain-Computer Interfaces, the research introduces optimizations that significantly accelerate the model's performance.